 Geographical risk factors are considered in the context of each of the above categories as geography is an overarching dimension of each risk category.
 To allow for a structured analysis of available data according to geographic exposure, it was necessary to define the term “high risk jurisdiction.”
 Countries with weak or insufficient AML/CFT measures present a higher ML/TF risk as do countries associated with high degrees of bribery and corruption, tax evasion, terrorism, conflict zones and organized crime.
-Countries focused on for purposes of this analysis were therefore those the United Nations list,.
+Countries focused on for purposes of this analysis were therefore those against which the United Nations imposed sanctions, and the first 20 countries on the Basel AML Index issued by the Basel Institute on Governance.

 Per the abovementioned risk factors, each subsector of the banking sector has been given one of the four risk ratings low, medium-low, medium-high, high.
 This approach is in line with the CIMA 2017 AML/CFT Sector Specific Risk Assessments.
 The rating scale used to determine inherent risks for the purpose of this exercise is based on professional judgement and experience and is shown below: